-If you're interested in trading forex currency pairs or share market CFDs short term, then click the link and take a look at our Saxo Capital Markets forex and CFD review.
+If you're interested in trading forex currency pairs or share market CFDs short term, then click the link and take a look at our Saxo Invested forex and CFD review.

-What account types are available for Saxo Capital Markets share trading?
+What account types are available for Saxo Invested share trading?

-There are a number of account types and levels available to traders opening a share trading account with Saxo Capital Markets.
+There are a number of account types and levels available to traders opening a share trading account with Saxo Invested.
 Depending on your personal circumstances, you can open one of the following account types: